Is debt bad?

 6. A Lower Credit Score

-Accumulating too much debt or missing payments can negatively impact your credit score.
-A lower score could result in higher interest rates or make it more difficult to obtain loans that you might need for a home, car or education.
+Too much debt or missed payments can hurt your credit score, resulting in higher interest rates or greater difficulty in obtaining loans that you might need for a home, car or education.

 So, is debt bad?
-No, but it is powerful.
+Not always.
+But it is powerful.
 When used carefully, it can be a helpful tool to reach some of your financial goals.
-When deciding whether to take on debt — whether it’s an auto loan, student loan or the use of a simple credit card — be sure that you understand the long-term implications of any financial commitments you make and always balance your borrowing with your ability to repay.
+When deciding whether to take on debt — whether it’s an auto loan, student loan or the use of a credit card — it is important to pray, seek wise counsel, and reflect on the long-term implications of any financial commitments you make and balance your borrowing with your ability to repay.

 Looking for more help?
 Check out our helpful resources and calculators.
-Also, browse and watch our webinars for tips on money management and good financial stewardship for additional guidance in handling your financial resources wisely.
+For additional guidance, browse and watch our webinars for tips on money management and good financial stewardship.

 At GuideStone®, we want every servant of Christ to finish well.
-Our mission is to enhance the financial security and resilience of those who serve the Lord.
+Our mission is to enhance financial security and resilience for those who serve the Lord.

 For more information, contact us at Info@GuideStone.org or 1-888-98-GUIDE (1-888-984-8433) Monday through Friday, 7 a.m. to 6 p.m.
 CT, to speak with a customer solutions specialist.